Concha Pérez Collado: Civil War

 Back in Barcelona in May 1937, Pérez Collado was ambushed and wounded while patrolling the area near Plaza de Catalunya.
 The metal fragment that was lodged in her leg would stay in her body for several years.
 She left for the border in December 1938 when Barcelona fell.
 She found herself in the Argelès refugee camp, where she subsequently volunteered as a nurse.
 While there, she met socialist Madrid doctor Isidoro Alonso and became involved with him.
 The two would become parents to Pérez Collado's only child, a son who was born in Marseilles.

 Post Civil War life

 In September 1942, Pérez Collado returned to Barcelona only to lose custody of her son because the state determined she could not adequately care for him.
 Finding work as a domestic for a Jewish family, they went on to assist her in regaining custody of him by demonstrating she had enough money to raise him.

 While in Barcelona, Pérez Collado also reconnected with Maurici Palau.
 A former lover, he had been recently released from a four-year prison stint.
 The couple then started a jewelry and undergarment shop at the Mercado de Sant Antoni.
 The shop also doubled as a meeting place for anarchists.
-During this time, she continued to be a CNT militant.
+During this time, she continued being a CNT militant.
 After the Civil War, she came much more active in the CGT.
 Following Franco's death in 1973, she became involved in her local neighborhood associations.